baumac/actions-test-repo/README.md

 # actions-test-repo

 Used for testing GH actions.
-This is currently being used to test anothrNick/github-tag-action@v1.65.0 with 998 tags.
+This is currently being used to test having a way to test Kong Gateway configurations to validate that requests are routed as expected.